Illumina/SMNCopyNumberCaller/README.md

 # SMNCopyNumberCaller

-This is a tool to call the copy number of full-length SMN1, full-length SMN2, as well as SMN* (with a deletion of Exon7-8) from a WGS bam file.
+SMNCopyNumberCaller is a tool to call the copy number of full-length SMN1, full-length SMN2, as well as SMN* (SMN1/2Δ7–8, with a deletion of Exon7-8) from a WGS bam file.
+Please refer to our [medRxiv link](https://www.medrxiv.org/content/10.1101/19006635v1) for details about the method.

+SMNCopyNumberCaller is provided under the terms and conditions of the [Apache License Version 2.0](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/LICENSE.txt).
+It requires several third party packages (numpy, scipy, statsmodels and pysam) provided under other open source licenses, which are listed in [COPYRIGHT.txt](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/COPYRIGHT.txt).

 ## Running the program
-The program can be run as follows:
+This Python3 program can be run as follows:
 ```bash
 ./smn_caller.py --manifest MANIFEST_FILE \
                 --genome [19/37/38] \